Saturday, October 28, 2017

 Friday, October 27, 2017

-THE BACKERS WHO FINANCE PERFORMANCES
+THE ABONNÉS FINANCE PERFORMANCES

-THE ABONNÉS FINANCED THE SHOWS BY RESERVING THE MOST EXPENSIVE SEATS
+THOSE TYCOONS FINANCED THE SHOWS BY RESERVING THE MOST EXPENSIVE SEATS

 By Honoré Daumier

-But the main attraction was dinner on those nights in a private salon next to the now sealed-off doorThey reached it through an entrance created for them alone, after leaving their carriages in the huge space next to the edifice.
+But the main attraction was dinner on those nights in a salon next to the now sealed-off door the last page shows.
+They reached it through an entrance created for them alone, after leaving their carriages in the huge space next to their rotunda.

-There the leaders of industry, commerce and culture connected, and met the most venerable nobility in a context as intimate and exclusive as that of a salon.
+There leaders of industry, commerce and culture connected, and met the most venerable nobility in a context as intimate and exclusive as that of a salon.

 The dinners took place while awaiting the end of the ballet that took place